 Watch Detailed Video Review for Xiaomi Mi A2:

 The battery life is pretty average and will also become worse after a year when it loses some bit of charge.

 Undoubtedly, it is a superb performer when it comes to the camera, and you should buy it if you love to take photos and your budget is restricted to Rs.
 17,000.

 Also, I loved the user experience on this phone a lot more than any Xiaomi or honor device.

-POCO F1 is a great choice if you have the budget over 20K and Honor Play are obvious choices.
+POCO F1 is a great choice if you have a budget of over 20K and Honor Play is an obvious choice.